CarolineNjorog3/Transforming-homes-elevating-values/README.md

 • 'grade_7 Average'
 • 'bedrooms'

-We split the data into training and testing sets then trained the multiple linear regration model and tested by Predicting the test results.
+We split the data into training and testing sets then trained the multiple linear regression model and tested by Predicting the test results.
 Lastly we calculated and displayed the performance test matrix(MSE and R-Squared )

 Our  Mean Squared Error (MSE) is 58286402686.6614 and it provides the measure of the average squared difference between the predicted and actual prices in the test set.
 Our R-squared is 0.5523877457112082 indicating the proportion of variance in house prices that can be explained by the selected features. **NOTE**;An R-squared value closer to 1 suggests a better fit of the model to the data.
-Below is the scarter plot of the predicted and the actual values
+Below is the scatter plot of the predicted and the actual values

 <p align="center">
   <img src="images/Actual Vs Predicted Prices.png" alt="Sample Image">